-Personality traits may influence the likelihood of women's use of sexually coercive behavior (Krahé et al., 2003; Russell, Doan, & King, 2017).
-Characteristics of the dramatic, emotional, and erratic Cluster B personality may be particularly influential on sexually exploitative tactics (Mouilso & Calhoun, 2016).
-Borderline Personality Disorder (BPD) and Histrionic Personality Disorder (HPD), for example, are characterized by poor impulse control, problematic emotional response, and dysfunctional personal relationships (Bender, Farber, & Geller, 2001; Hill et al., 2011).
+Personality traits may influence the likelihood of women's use of sexually coercive behaviour (Krahé et al., 2003).
+Characteristics of the dramatic, emotional, and erratic Cluster B personality may be particularly influential on sexually exploitative tactics as Borderline Personality Disorder (BPD) and Histrionic Personality Disorders (HPD), for example, are characterised by poor impulse control, problematic emotional response, and dysfunctional personal relationships (Bender et al., 2001; Hill et al., 2011).
 Linehan's biosocial theory of BPD (1993) can be used to understand sexual coercion.
-That is, sexual coercion - like sexual promiscuity - may be an impulsive and maladaptive behavior that is either a response to extreme biologically-based emotion dysregulation, or an attempt to modulate one's emotions.
-Some relationships in which one partner has a borderline personality diagnosis feature low relationship satisfaction, high attachment insecurity, and poor communication (Bouchard, Sabourin, Lussier, & Villeneuve, 2009).
-Indeed, female-only studies have found an association between BPD diagnosis and self-reported psychological dating abuse perpetration (Clift & Dutton, 2011), and that women court mandated to attend violence intervention programs may be more likely to have BPD diagnosis, in contrast to women in the US general population (Stuart, Moore, Gordon, Ramsey, & Kahler, 2006).
+That is, sexual coercion - like sexual promiscuity - may be an impulsive and maladaptive behaviour that is either a response to extreme biologically-based emotion dysregulation, or an attempt to modulate one's emotions.
+Some relationships in which one partner has a border-line personality diagnosis feature low relationship satisfaction, high attachment insecurity, and poor communication (Bouchard, Sabourin, et al., 2009).
+Indeed, female-only studies have found an association between BPD diagnosis and self-reported psychological dating abuse perpetration (Clift & Dutton, 2011), and that women court mandated to attend violence intervention programmes may be more likely to have BPD diagnosis, in contrast to women in the US general population (Stuart et al., 2006).

-It is notable that due to a compulsive fear of rejection, BPD is especially associated with behavior intended to reduce the threat of real or imagined abandonment (APA, 2013; Staebler, Helbing, Rosenbach, & Renneberg, 2011).
-Yet, a feature common to the intimate relationships of individuals with borderline traits is swinging between 'hot' and 'cold' treatment of partners - that is, idealization to devaluation - leading to fractured intimacy and elevating the risk of this abandonment or rejection (Schmahl et al., 2004).
-It is unsurprising, therefore, that some individuals diagnosed with BPD have been found to ease this implicit fear by using sexually coercive behaviors in their efforts to achieve emotional stability, to counteract their disjointed interpersonal style (Agrawal, Gunderson, Holmes, & Lyons-Ruth, 2004).
+It is notable that due to a compulsive fear of rejection, BPD is especially associated with behaviour intended to reduce the threat of real or imagined abandonment (APA, 2013; Staebler et al., 2011).
+Yet, a feature common to the intimate relationships of individuals with borderline disorder traits is swinging between "hot" and "cold" treatment of partners - that is, idealisation to devaluation - leading to fractured intimacy and elevating the risk of this abandonment or rejection (Schmahl et al., 2004).
+It is unsurprising, therefore, that some individuals with BPD have been found to ease this implicit fear by using sexually coercive behaviours in their efforts to achieve emotional stability, to counteract their disjointed interpersonal style (Agrawal et al., 2004).
 It is also suggested that for some women with higher levels of BPD traits, this fear of abandonment may lead to engagement in unwanted sex (Willis & Nelson-Gray, 2017).

-Women diagnosed with BPD may also be prone to have sexual difficulties including dysfunctional attitudes toward sex and experiencing sexual pressure from partners (Bouchard, Godbout, & Sabourin, 2009).
+Women with BPD may also be prone to have sexual difficulties including dysfunctional attitudes toward sex and experiencing sexual pressure from partners (Bouchard, Godbout, et al., 2009).

-These findings indicate that BPD may be associated with both increased incidence of sexual victimization (Sansone, Chu, and Wiederman, 2011; Zanarini, Frankenberg, Hennen, Reich, & Silk, 2005) and sexual coercion perpetration (Khan, Kim, Brewer, & Centifanti, 2017).
+These findings indicate that BPD may be associated with both increased incidence of sexual victimisation (Sansone et al., 2011; Zanarini et al., 2005) and sexual coercion perpetration (Khan et al., 2017).
 Based on previous literature, we predict a positive association between borderline personality traits and nonverbal sexual coercion (nonverbal sexual arousal and emotional manipulation and deception) as both a perpetrator and as a victim.